kmsoln/JavaWebDevDocs/en/springsecurity/classes/password-encoder.md

 # PasswordEncoder in Spring Security

-In Spring Security, `PasswordEncoder` is an interface used for encoding and verifying passwords.
-It provides a standardized way to securely store and compare passwords in a system.
-Understanding `PasswordEncoder` is essential for implementing secure authentication mechanisms and protecting user credentials from unauthorized access.
+In Spring Security, the `PasswordEncoder` interface plays a pivotal role in encoding and verifying passwords securely.
+It provides a standardized approach to hash passwords, ensuring their protection from unauthorized access.
+Understanding `PasswordEncoder` is essential for implementing robust authentication mechanisms and safeguarding user credentials effectively.

 ## Mission of PasswordEncoder

-The primary mission of the `PasswordEncoder` interface is to ensure the secure storage and verification of user passwords.
-It allows developers to encode plain-text passwords into a hashed format before storing them in a database or other storage mechanisms.
-When authenticating users, `PasswordEncoder` can compare the hashed password with the provided plain-text password to verify their authenticity without exposing sensitive information.
+The primary objective of the `PasswordEncoder` interface is to ensure the secure storage and verification of user passwords.
+It enables developers to encode plain-text passwords into hashed formats before storing them, enhancing security by preventing exposure of sensitive user data.
+When authenticating users, `PasswordEncoder` facilitates comparison between hashed passwords and provided plain-text passwords, ensuring authentication integrity without compromising security.

 ## Example Usage

 ### Using PasswordEncoder

-To use a `PasswordEncoder`, developers typically choose an implementation provided by Spring Security, such as `BCryptPasswordEncoder` or `Pbkdf2PasswordEncoder`.
-These implementations use strong cryptographic algorithms to hash passwords securely.
+To utilize a `PasswordEncoder`, developers typically choose an implementation provided by Spring Security, such as `BCryptPasswordEncoder` or `Pbkdf2PasswordEncoder`.
+These implementations utilize robust cryptographic algorithms for secure password hashing.

 ### Example: